 There is no catalog year or rule of continuing attendance for IGETC certification.
-A course is certifiable if, and only if, it was on the IGETC list at the time the course was taken.
+A course is certifiable if, and only if, it was on the IGETC list at the time the course was taken colleges and participating institutions will be certified based on approval at the original campus.
+Courses taken at other colleges and universities; i.e. out-of-state, private, may be used in the certification under certain conditions.
+Certifications are processed in the Admissions and Records Office.

 Cuyamaca College students may be "certified" upon completion of IGETC requirements.
+Courses completed at California community